How to become a communications manager

 If you love crafting messages, thrive in high-pressure environments, enjoy strategic thinking and genuinely connecting with others, a career in communications may be your calling.
 So, how do you carve one out?

-In this article, we’ll break down the skills and steps to become a communications manager, from choosing your focus area to gaining the best qualifications for a competitive edge.
+In this article, we’ll discuss the skills and steps to becoming a communications manager, from choosing your focus area to gaining the best qualifications for a competitive edge.

 Whether you’re looking to start or accelerate your communications trajectory or apply new skills to your current role, here’s how to become a communications manager or hone your communication expertise.